rroshan3/machinelearning/README.md

 ## Methodology Used

-We used waves spanning r yr_min–r yr_max, harmonized variable names with the provided labels file, and reshaped the data to a person-year panel that is comparable across time.
+We used waves spanning yr_min to yr_max, harmonized variable names with the provided labels file, and reshaped the data to a person-year panel that is comparable across time.
 We modeled income and wealth as functions of demographic and family characteristics with year fixed effects, then visualized long-run trends.
 The models used here were LASSO, Random Forest, Neural Network, and OLS, which we used as the baseline model.
 We used a permutation test to determine income differences by sex of head and neural network feature importance.

 ## Summary of Findings